eric-mc2/eric-mc2-cv/content/projects/dnc-effect.md

 - Per Route: train, bus
 - Per Census Tract: train, bike, uber

-See my [Transit Panel](./transit-panel.md) post for how this dataset was constructed.

 ## Points of Interest

+**Convention Centers**

 I use the City of Chicago buildings shapefile to find the footprint of the United Center and McCormick Place, the two official sites of the DNC.
-Proximity to these locations will be one of the main exploratory variables in the model.
+Proximity to these locations will constitute the "treatment" group in the model.

 <!-- TODO: What about the security perimeter?-->
 I compute a buffer around each building and find all intersecting transit stations, routes, and tracts.